jaypdl/web-module-challenge-scope-and-closure/QuestionAnswers.md

 1. In your own words, define closure (1-2 sentences).

-Closure is the variables that were in scope when a function was created.
+Everytime a function is created, a closure is created.
+The closure contains all the variables that were in scope when the function was declared.
+This alows an inner function to use variables from outer scopes.

 2. Study the following code, then answer the questions below.